.

 DISCLAIMER:

-Although most of the experiments in this web-site are regarded as low hazard,
+Although most of the experiments in this web-site are regarded as low

-author and publisher expressly disclaims all liability for any occurrence, including, but
+author and publisher expressly disclaims all liability for any occurrence,

 not limited to, damage, injury or death which might arise as consequences of

 the use of any experiment(s) listed or described here.
-Therefore, you assume all the
+Therefore, you assume

 liability and use these experiments at your own risk!